Jacob-Stevens-Haas/mitosis/README.md

 3. Add tables to track all of the different variants of your experiment.
 4. Create and run a jupyter notebook in memory, saving the result as an HTML file
 5. Updating the database of all trials with the results of the experiment.
+6. Save experiment config of parameters actually created by jupyter notebook
+7. Save a freezefile of python packages installed.

 In step 3, `mitosis` attempts to create a unique and reproduceable string from each parameter value.
 This is tricky, since most python objects are mutable and/or have